Euthanasia of dog Loki: Owner feels 'vindicated' by AVS findings, says he lived through hell

 READ: Case of euthanised dog to be investigated, AVS should be allowed to do its job 'without public pressure': Shanmugam

-In response, Mr Mygind said he only approached people whom he personally knew, were familiar with Loki's history and specific behavioural challenges, and did not have children.
+In response, Christian said he only approached people whom he personally knew, were familiar with Loki's history and specific behavioural challenges, and did not have children.

 "If Loki was rehomed to a family not 100 per cent aware of his issues, I deemed that the risk of Loki having more biting incidents to be very high," he added, noting that Loki gave "zero warning" before an aggressive act.

-Note: Editor's note: The surname of Loki's owner has been removed from this article after he made a request following its publication.